 After pedaling to the range on a hot day, my paws were slick with perspiration.
 Smith’s grippy handle surfaces did their job without sandpapering my hands, but I would have appreciated a bit more aggressive texture.
 I was never close to losing control of the lightweight pistol, but the texture did nothing to inspire confidence.
 The wavy striations proved to be completely useless.
 I simply could not rack the slide with my sweaty hands without using the front of my t-shirt as a rag.

 Say Bye-Bye to My Little Friend

 If the Shield is targeting the concealed carry market previously dominated by the Ruger LC9, then Smith has succeeded in producing a very competitive pistol for a nearly identical list price.
-Unfortunately, the heavy trigger holds the Shield back, so I didn’t like it as much as I thought I would.
-Upgrading the Shield’s trigger would turn it into the LC9 killer that Smith & Wesson was aiming for.
+Unfortunately, the heavy if consistent trigger pull holds the Shield back, so I didn’t like it as much as I thought I would.
+Upgrading the Shield’s trigger would turn it into the LC9 killer that Smith & Wesson is aiming for.

 Magazine capacity: 8 & 7 rounds

 Materials: Stainless steel slide and barrel, polymer frame